NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-policies.md

   ### <a name="internetexplorerintegrationsitelistrefreshinterval"></a>InternetExplorerIntegrationSiteListRefreshInterval

-  #### <a name="configure-how-frequently-the-enterprise-mode-site-list-is-refreshed"></a>Konfigurieren, wie häufig die Enterprise Mode Site List aktualisiert wird
+  #### <a name="configure-how-frequently-the-enterprise-mode-site-list-is-refreshed"></a>Konfigurieren, wie häufig die Enterprise Mode-Siteliste aktualisiert wird